 - Release Date

-On Saturday Night Live in 1987, William Shatner appeared in a skit where he addressed a mock-Star Trek convention crowd and announced “Get a life…” and “move out of your mother’s basement.”
-Thought to be made in jest by actual fans of the franchise, there was also some truth to the comment, as Shatner was tired of being typecast as the iconic Captain Kirk and wanted his feelings known (despite this, he went on to make three more Trek films, including The Final Frontier in 1989, which he wrote and directed).
-Roger Nygard’s documentary Trekkies contains a similar level of duality, as the subjects of the documentary, Star Trek fans known as Trekkies or Trekkers (there is difference, which I’ll get to later), are depicted with equal parts respect and subtle mockery.
+On Saturday Night Live in 1987, William Shatner appeared in a skit where he addressed a mock-Star Trek convention crowd and announced, “Get a life…” and “move out of your mother’s basement.”
+Thought to be made in jest by actual fans of the franchise, there was also some truth to the comment.
+Shatner was tired of being typecast as the iconic Captain Kirk and wanted his feelings known (despite this, he went on to make three more Trek films, including The Final Frontier in 1989, which he wrote and directed).
+Roger Nygard’s documentary Trekkies contains a similar level of duality.
+The film’s subjects, Star Trek fans known as Trekkies or Trekkers (there is a difference, which I’ll get to later), are depicted with equal parts respect and subtle mockery.
 Mostly the latter.
-The film does not insult or poke fun outright, but rather presents individuals who, through the filmmaker’s editing choices, are made to appear foolish, socially inept, and overly fixated on their diversion of choice.
-Meanwhile, the film also presents interviews showing the positive side of Trekdom, with former and current castmembers of the program(s) offering their own amazement, appreciation, and raised eyebrows over this pop-culture phenomenon.
+The film does not insult or poke fun at them outright.
+But rather, it presents individuals who, through the filmmaker’s editing choices, are made to appear foolish, socially inept, and overly fixated on their diversion of choice.
+Meanwhile, the film also presents interviews showing the positive side of Trekdom, with former and current cast members of the program(s) offering their own amazement, appreciation, and raised eyebrows over this pop-culture phenomenon.

-Narrated and hosted by former The Next Generation star Denise Crosby (a.k.a.
-Tasha Yar), the film is an interview piece comprised of conversations conducted, among other locales, at various Star Trek Conventions which occur every weekend in cities around the world.
-There, die-hard fanatics and casual viewers meet the talent in open panels, stand in line for autographs, buy an endless assortment of stuff, and dress as Klingons, Vulcans, and other aliens from the Trek-verse to better relate to one another.
-Auctioneers sell-off merchandise for big bucks, such as the Klingon head makeup worn by some actor on some random episode which a fan, dressed in full Klingon garb no less, picks up for $1,400.
+Narrated and hosted by former Next Generation star Denise Crosby (a.k.a.
+Tasha Yar), the film is an interview piece comprised of conversations conducted at, among other locales, various Star Trek Conventions, which occur every weekend in cities around the world.
+There, die-hard fanatics and casual viewers meet the talent in open panels, stand in line for autographs, buy an endless assortment of memorabilia, and dress as Klingons, Vulcans, and other aliens from the Trek-verse to better relate to one another.
+Auctioneers sell off merchandise for big bucks, such as the Klingon head makeup worn by some actor on some random episode which a fan, dressed in full Klingon garb no less, picks up for $1,400.

-In some cases, being a Trekkie serves as therapy, giving those who accept this label something to cling to that’s a little more tangible than any religion or community center.
+In some cases, being a Trekkie serves as therapy.
+Those who accept this label have something to cling to that’s a little more tangible than any religion or community center.
 At least a Star Trek Convention offers others like themselves interested in precisely the same thing they are.
-For the cavalcade of weirdoes and social misfits that make up this clan, they have an imagined community where friends are gathered and newly made in a safe place, away from their day-to-day world they find otherwise difficult.
-Nygard has a section featuring various Star Trek alumni recounting their heartfelt experiences with fans; one such story feature James Doohan (a.k.a.
+For the cavalcade of weirdoes and social misfits that make up this clan, they have an imagined community where friends are gathered in a safe place, away from their difficult day-to-day world.
+Nygard has a section featuring various Star Trek alumni recounting their heartfelt experiences with fans.
+One such story features James Doohan (a.k.a.
 Scottie) remembering how he urged a suicide case to keep meeting him at various conventions around the U.S., and how eventually her Trekkie-ness saved her life.
 If all these people need is Star Trek, then good for them in finding it.

 It’s all handled with a wink, distributed by Star Trek’s home planet of Paramount Pictures, but produced independently and obviously shot on a cheap video recorder.
 Because Paramount wasn’t involved until after filming was complete, headline stars like Shatner and Patrick Stewart are conspicuously not interviewed, so the film feels appropriately small.
 By the end, viewers will feel exposed to a 90-minute freak show, hilarious and occasionally appalling, but always entertaining, and even good-hearted and appreciative toward the fans.
-That Trekkies doesn’t take a more socially critical look at its topic and resolves to be merely light entertainment is the documentary’s biggest flaw.
-But while almost completely devoid of substance, the experience makes for easy diversion for a Trekkie, Trekker, or whoever else might be interested.
+That Trekkies doesn’t take a more socially critical look at its topic and resolves to be merely light entertainment is the documentary’s biggest flaw, especially considering how fandom and nerd culture has evolved since the film’s release.
+But while it’s almost completely devoid of substance, the experience makes for an easy diversion for a Trekkie, Trekker, or whoever else might be interested.